Last Updated on

 3. Get your kicks on Route 66

 For more hands-on-fun, The Discovery Center Museum in Rockford is worth a visit.
-Earlier this year, it was noted as one of the best science museums in the nation.
 The exhibits may be loads of fun, but families should make time for its outdoor science park that combines a wooden playground with hands-on experiments.

 Book your hotel in Rockford for more science fun!

 1. Marvel at Illinois’ Natural Beauty at Starved Rock State Park and Shawnee National Forest